dogukanincee/RelyMe/README.md

   * For the first run, it will ask you to create a password.
 So create a single password to store all your wallet information in a single app.
   * After successfully creating a password, you are free to use our app.
   * You can add as many wallets as you want using the 'Encrypt' button.
-  * After you create a wallet, it will add the wallet to the list.
+  * After you create a wallet, it will add the encrypted version of the wallet with its label to the list.
   * If you would like to see your 12-word phrase or your private key, press the decrypt button and enter the wallet label you want to decrypt.
 # Login Options
  * Once you create your password, you can add new login options such as: